 - 1.0mm (0.039”, 20 gage equivalent thickness) 1.48 lbs/sf,

 - 1.5mm (0.059”, 16 gage equivalent thickness) 2.21 lbs/sf,

 - 19.7” (500mm) to 49.2” (1250mm) for Natural Zinc and QUARTZ-ZINC*

 - 19.7” (500mm) to 39.4” (1000mm) for PIGMENTO* and ANTHRA-ZINC*

 *smaller widths are are available on request in 5 mm (0.1875 in) increments

 PLUS means that a 60 µm (2.36mil) thick coating is on the back side for installation on non-compatible supports.
 VMZ Zinc Plus is available for all surface colors.
-Commercial designations are QUARTZ-ZINC in VMZINC Plus, PIGMENTO in VMZINC Plus, ANTHRA-ZINC in VMZINC Plus.
+Commercial designations are QUARTZ-ZINC in ZINC PLUS, PIGMENTO in ZINC PLUS, ANTHRA-ZINC in ZINC PLUS.

-Umicore’s zinc as a building material is actually an alloy.
+The zinc from VMZINC as a building material is actually an alloy.
 It is 99.995% pure zinc, produced by an electrolytic process, alloyed with traces of copper and titanium added in controlled quantities.
 These elements reduce brittleness when cold and increase creep resistance.